What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Mouth Sores or IrritationsBrackets rubbing against inner cheeks and lipsMakes eating dry or rough foods painful

-Sensitivity to TemperatureExposed tooth surfaces may be tenderAvoid very hot or very cold foods
+Sensitivity to TemperatureExposed tooth surfaces may be tenderAvoid extremely hot or extremely cold foods

 These symptoms make it clear why choosing soft, soothing foods is crucial.

-20 Foods to Embrace During Your First Week of Braces
+20 Foods to Love in Your First Week With Braces

 Knowing what to eat with braces the first week is all about finding foods that are soft, nourishing, and gentle on your mouth.
 Here are 20 braces-friendly foods you can enjoy.